Joan Baez turns 80: How she made me a political person | DW | 08.01.2021

 The "Christmas Bombings" were the heaviest bombardments by the US Air Force since the Second World War.
 Baez later wrote in her memoir, And a Voice to Sing With, that the album "is my gift to the Vietnamese people, and my prayer of thanks for being alive."

 When the album was released in 1973, Joan Baez was 31 and a world star.
 Her performance at the Newport Folk Festival in 1959 had launched her meteoric career.
 Many of her records went gold.
-She was onstage at the legendary Woodstock Festival in 1969 and also made Bob Dylan and his songs world famous.
+She was onstage at the legendary Woodstock Festival in 1969 and also made Bob Dylan and his songs world famous ("Forever Young" is one of them).
 Those were just a few of her musical achievements.

 Inseparable from Joan Baez' music was her political activism: In 1963, she marched side by side with Martin Luther King against racial segregation.
 She was later arrested during protests against the Vietnam War.